Stereographic Markov Chain Monte Carlo: SPS: Isotropic Targets

 \section{SPS: Isotropic Targets}

-In this section, we consider \emph{isotropic targets}, which is also called spherical symmetric targets\footnote{Note that in some literature, isotropic distribution could be used to denote a distribution with zero mean and identity covariance matrix, which is different from our definition in this paper.} .
+In this section, we consider \emph{isotropic targets}, which is also called spherical symmetric targets\footnote{Note that in some literature, isotropic distribution could be used to denote a distribution with zero mean and identity covariance matrix, which is different from our definition in this paper.}.
 That is, $\pi(x)$ is only a function of $\|x\|$.
 Recall the mapping and \cref{eq_SP} and the transformed target $\pi_S(z)$ in \cref{eq_pi_S}.
 We can see that, for any isotropic target, the transformed target $\pi_S(z)$ is only a function of the ``latitude'' $z_{d+1}$.
+In this sense, isotropic targets are the ``best'' targets for stereographically projected algorithms.